 If you are booking your trip to Disneyland Paris separately and therefore park tickets are not included then I recommend purchasing your park tickets through AttractionTix.

-AttractionTix have the most comprehensive range and competitive prices on Disneyland Paris tickets that you’ll find.
+AttractionTix has the most comprehensive range and competitive prices on Disneyland Paris tickets that you’ll find.

-- A one-day ticket to one of the two Disneyland Paris parks
+- A one-day ticket to one of the two different Disneyland Paris theme parks

-- A one-day ticket to both of the Disneyland Paris parks
+- A one-day ticket to both the Disneyland Park & Walt Disney Studios

-- A two-day ticket with one day at each of the Disneyland Paris parks
+- A two-day ticket with one day at Disneyland Park & one day at Walt Disney Studios

-- A three-day ticket with one day at each of the Disneyland Paris parks
+- A three-day ticket with one day at Disneyland Park & one day at Walt Disney Studios

-- A four-day ticket with one day at each of the Disneyland Paris parks
+- A four-day ticket with one day at Disneyland Park & one day at Walt Disney Studios

 Meanwhile, flexi tickets are significantly more expensive but are also valid for 1 Year from the date of purchase allowing you to visit the park on a whim.